acenet-arc/cpp_as_a_second_language/_episodes/first_cpp_program.md

 > ## Nano line numbers
 > When compiling programs a compiler usually reports errors it encounters by line number so it is particularly important to be able to find a particular line in your editor.
 >
 > There are a couple ways that nano can display line number/column information.
+Which methods are available will depend on your version of Nano.
 > <ol>
 > <li markdown="1">
-> Line numbers can be toggled on/off using `alt`+`shift`+`#`
+> While in nano press `alt`+`c` to display line number and column information for the line the cursor is currently on.
+This works for this particular nano session and on the version of nano on our **training cluster**.
 > </li>
 > <li markdown="1">
-> When starting nano the `-l` option can be used to tell nano to display line numbers along the left hand side.
+> Line numbers can be toggled on/off using `alt`+`shift`+`#`.
+This is nice, but only works on newer versions of nano.
 > </li>
 > <li markdown="1">
-> While in nano press `alt`+`c` to display line number and column information for the line the cursor is currently on.
-This work for this particular nano session.
+> When starting nano the `-l` option can be used to tell nano to display line numbers along the left hand side.
+Again only works with newer versions of nano.
 > </li>
 > <li markdown="1">
 > Tell nano to always display line numbers and current line information: